jonathan-pe/pulse/.github/instructions/overview.instructions.md

 #### **Core Principles**

-1. **Reward-Based System**: Points are only awarded for correct predictions.
-No points are deducted for incorrect predictions.
+1. **Risk/Reward System**: Points are awarded for correct predictions and deducted for incorrect predictions based on probability.
-2. **Probability-Based Fairness**: Points scale inversely with implied win probability, ensuring equal expected value across all odds ranges.
+2. **Probability-Based Fairness**: Points scale inversely with implied win probability for gains, and directly with probability for losses, ensuring balanced expected value.
-3. **Pure Skill-Based Scoring**: Points awarded based solely on prediction difficulty, with no bonuses or multipliers.
+3. **Pure Skill-Based Scoring**: Points awarded/deducted based solely on prediction difficulty, with no bonuses or multipliers (except bonus tier).
 4. **Daily Engagement**: Users are encouraged to return daily through bonus tier opportunities and cosmetic achievements.

+> **Note**: The point loss system is a planned enhancement.
+See [Notion: Point Loss Scoring Refactor](https://www.notion.so/2c5bc10acace81d3af96e2db1ed991c5) for implementation details.

 #### **Points Calculation**